 And Huyen has realized her "refrigerator dream" for a long time?

 - In 2009, after receiving a bonus of 12 million VND from the Southeast Asian Youth Championship, I immediately bought a refrigerator to bring home.
 That day, I told my mother: "I don't know how I will be able to practice in the future.
-But I will try to send money back to you every month.
+But I will try to send money home to you every month.
 You should work less and don't worry about me anymore...".

 With the 2009 bonus, I also helped my mother rebuild the kitchen.
-My house was right next to a field, and the tiled roof of the kitchen often leaked, and every time there was a storm, the roof would blow off.
+My house was right next to the field, the tiled roof of the kitchen often leaked, and every time there was a storm, the roof would blow off.
 After the kitchen was built, although she didn’t say it, I knew my mother was very happy and proud of me.

 Along with economic difficulties in life, Huyen also has to face and overcome injuries that haunt every professional athlete...

-At that time, I was young and full of enthusiasm, so I just felt a little sad.
+At that time, I was young and full of enthusiasm, so I only felt a little sad.
 My training results were very good and I was very confident going into the competition, but...
 I had to start over.

-Personality, passion, desire, and determination to assert herself helped Nguyen Thi Huyen overcome a torn thigh muscle injury at the end of 2013 to return and shine on the track of the 28th SEA Games in June 2015 in Singapore.
+Personality, passion, desire, and determination to prove herself helped Nguyen Thi Huyen overcome a torn thigh muscle injury at the end of 2013 to return and shine on the track of the 28th SEA Games in June 2015 in Singapore.
 But it was also those "characteristics" of youth that almost made Huyen lose herself.
 After the 2015 SEA Games, Huyen was said to have "star disease".
 Coach Vu Ngoc Loi was very angry and asked to quit coaching to recuperate .
-The main reason why Mr. Loi "got sick" was because Huyen focused on sidelines and behind-the-scenes matters (appearing on television, paying off debts from school ...) rather than... going out to practice, improve, and enhance her professional skills.
+The main reason why Mr. Loi "got sick" was because Huyen focused on sidelines and behind-the-scenes matters (appearing on TV, paying off debts from school ...) rather than... going out to practice, improve, and enhance her professional skills.
 "That was a time of impulsive youth .
-I don't think I had a "star" disease.
+I don't think I had "star" disease.
 It's simply that at that time I liked to do things my own way.
-Uncle Loi said something I didn't understand so I found him very difficult...", Huyen recalled the "low note" in her career.
+Uncle Loi said something I didn't understand so I found him very difficult...", Huyen recalls the "low note" in her career.

 - There would be no Nguyen Thi Huyen today without coach Vu Ngoc Loi.
-He is the one who trained me when I had no achievements, just a girl from Nam Dinh who came to Hanoi to pursue her passion.
+He is the one who trained me when I had no achievements, just a little girl from Nam Dinh who came to Hanoi to pursue her passion.

 I simply like to do things my own way and think that there is nothing wrong with that (?!).
 I feel that you are too picky.
 Going through that "turn" in my career, when I am more mature and experience many things, I thank and appreciate you more.
 Even though you are strict, you only want me to be better and go further.
 You only scold me because you love me so that I can realize my shortcomings.